Introduction to Azure Storage

 |Azure Queues||Allows for asynchronous message queueing between application components.||You want to decouple application components and use asynchronous messaging to communicate between them.

-For guidance around when to use Table storage versus the Azure Cosmos DB Table API, see Developing with Azure Cosmos DB Table API and Azure Table storage.
+For guidance around when to use Table Storage versus Azure Cosmos DB for Table, see Developing with Azure Cosmos DB for Table and Azure Table Storage.

 |Azure NetApp Files||Offers a fully managed, highly available, enterprise-grade NAS service that can handle the most demanding, high-performance, low-latency workloads requiring advanced data management capabilities.||You have a difficult-to-migrate workload such as POSIX-compliant Linux and Windows applications, SAP HANA, databases, high-performance compute (HPC) infrastructure and apps, and enterprise web applications.